Leighton Road

 Leighton Road (禮頓道) is a main road in Causeway Bay, Hong Kong.
 It begins east of Causeway Road and ends at the west of the junction with Morrison Hill Road and Canal Road.

 History

 Part of the road skirts Leighton Hill to its north while part of it runs along Lee Garden (a property of the Lee Hysan family), known as Jardine's Hill (owned by Jardine-Matheson) in early colonial days.
 The area adjacent to the road is relatively quiet compared to the business centre of East Point of Causeway Bay.

+There was a Zoroastrian Church on Leighton Road between 1931 and 1991, which was later demolished and rebuilt as the Zoroastrian Building (善樂施大廈) in 1993, with the church on the fifth floor.

 Features

 A branch road, Wong Nai Chung Road leads to the Happy Valley Racecourse and the upscale residential area of Happy Valley.